 An innovative sunrise for African miners is just around the corner.
 It looks green as well.

-1 This article was previously published in African Mining.
+This article was first published in African Mining.

 This publication is provided for your convenience and does not constitute legal advice.
 This publication is protected by copyright.